igloo-project/igloo-doc/source/maven/javascript.md

 It allows us to prepare our customization base on es2015+ sources, so we can write simpler source code (module import, native class inheritance instead of prototype customization, ...)

-## Build process

 ## How to update Javascript resources in development environment

+Eclipse :

+* change source in `src/main/js`
+* trigger a clean on your module
+* resource(s) in `src/main/generated-js` must be updated, and dependants projects must reflect the change.
+Running tomcat must refresh the resource after a page reload

-### Project structure
+## Project structure

-Writing JS that is not necessarily usable with the browser.
-So we use `npm` to avoid this problem.
-We will have a concrete example to test and we will be able to do unit tests.
+Main purpose of this setup is to process javascript sources to distribution-ready assets :

 - `src/main/js/*.js` : development files
 - `src/main/generated-js/js` : files generated from the development files

+This setup also allows to bind other npm tools such as live server for demonstration or unit tests.

+This setup is based on a NPM + rollup build workflow.

+### package.json

+- **scripts** : alias allowing to execute several commands or other aliases at once

-#### rollup.config :
+### rollup.config

 - **input** : input development file
 - **output** :
   - file: processed output file
   - format :
     - `UMD` (Universal Module Definition) : format managed on the browser side
     - `ESM` (ES Modules) : managed in node
   - generatedCode : standard to use -> how I should transform the JS
   - globals : specification of import aliases
 - **external** : external library available, avoid importing everything
 - **plugins** : the plugins to use
   - `babel` : allows to transpile code
     -> transform code from one language to another, in our case, only JS but in different versions
   - `resolve` : allows to find missing dependencies

-#### package.json :
- - **scripts** : alias allowing to execute several commands or other aliases at once

-### Usage
+## Usage

 Example of use in igloo with `bootstrap5-override`.

 To use the commands, go to `igloo-parent/igloo/igloo-webjars/bootstrap5-override/`.
 It becomes possible to use the commands seen in the `package.json` file.
 To see the list of available commands, just run: `npm run-script`.